 The group traveled on foot, going as far as 30 miles in a day.
 Despite her socialite past, Harkness adjusted surprisingly well and over the next few months, she and Quentin began an affair.

 Following months of trekking, the group finally arrived at the bamboo forests in November, where they decided to set up camp.
 After just a few days, they encountered a nine-week-old panda cub hiding in a tree.
 She grabbed the cub and cradled it in her arms, nursing it with a baby bottle.

-Harkness named the panda Su Lin, after after Young's sister-in-law.
+Harkness named the panda Su Lin, after Young's sister-in-law.
 The name meant "a little bit of something precious."

 Harkness had Su Lin checked out by a doctor

 Harkness brought Su Lin back with her to Shanghai, where she was promptly mobbed by reporters.
-From there she tried to bring the cub back to New York, but was nearly thwarted after customs officials confiscated Su Lin at the docks.
+From there she tried to bring the cub back to New York, but was nearly thwarted when customs officials confiscated Su Lin at the docks.

 For the first few months, Harkness kept Su Lin in her New York City apartment while she looked for someone to buy the cub.